danielwagener/docs/addons/intercom/GettingStarted.md

 ## Installation

-1. Log into your JIRA instance as an admin.
+1. Log into your Jira instance as an admin.
 1. Click the admin dropdown and choose **Add-ons**.
    The Find new add-ons screen loads.
-1. Locate **Intercom for JIRA**.
+1. Locate **Intercom for Jira**.
 1. Click **Free trial** to download and install your add-on.

 You're all set!